Friday, October 20, 2006

 “Mary,” she told my grandmother calmly, “I need to go to the hospital because James has come for me.
 It’s my time.”

-“Oh mother,” I can hear the disgusted tone my grandmother used when she told it, “You’re fine.”
+“Oh mother,” I can hear the disgusted tone my grandmother used when she answered, “You’re fine.”

 But she insisted, and my grandmother took her to the hospital, and she died within a couple of hours.
 My mother said she never saw anyone die so peacefully.

 Looking back now, I see that Grandmother’s ghost stories served several different purposes in my childhood.
 They conveyed a part of my heritage.
 An Ecuadoran student once told me that, to her, the Latin American brand of surrealism, magic realism, seemed like a way the authors showed respect for their elders and the stories they told, the way they told them.
+(For what it's worth Gabriel Garcia-Marquez said the same thing.)
 I understood exactly what she meant because I thought of my own grandmother.
 That’s an important connection because the Southern gothic and magic realism both make sense when looked at that way.
 The two traditions share a rebelliousness in their very desire to celebrate some of the most subjective and vulnerable aspects of who we are in the face of a changing world.

 But the telling of those ghost stories also served another, less mystical but very likely more important, purpose.
 They brought my grandmother and I (along with my mother and my brother who also shared in this tradition) closer together.
-If, as I will argue, one of the themes of horror is our fear of being alone, it is important to see that the telling of the scary story is generally a collective experience.
+If one of the themes of horror is our fear of being alone (the bottom line in Frankenstein, for instance), it is important to see that the telling of the scary story is generally a collective experience.
 Even if one is simply reading a book (an act Stephen King has called a sort of mental telepathy), the writer and the reader are joined in the experience of confronting that which makes us feel like we are alone, together.
 This too is important.
 All of these concepts unite people despite their sense of isolation.